James Cook University Research Centres & Institutes Policy

 Level 2 Centres are established for an initial period of three years, with an option for renewal subject to satisfactory review.

-A recommendation to renew Institutes will be made by the Senior Deputy Vice-Chancellor to the Vice-Chancellor.
-A recommendation to renew Level 1 and 2 Centres will be made by a PVC to the Senior Deputy Vice-Chancellor.
+A recommendation to renew Institutes will be made by the Provost to the Vice-Chancellor.
+A recommendation to renew Level 1 and 2 Centres will be made by a PVC to the Provost.

 Staff who are employed through Schools and Faculties can be members of Institutes and Centres, but their employment relation for the purposes of remuneration, assignment of duties and performance management is with the respective School/Faculty.